SU Athletic Department and CareSouth host curbside back to school giveaway.

 "Always being prepared is the most important thing especially when you're entering an environment where you can learn and grow," said Southern University Deputy Athletic Director, Dr. Trayvean Scott.

-The Southern University Athletic Department teamed up with CareSouth volunteers to host a curbside back to school giveaway, where free COVID-19 testing was also available.
+The Southern University Athletic Department teamed up with CareSouth employees to host a curbside back to school giveaway, where free COVID-19 testing was also available.

 "Much of our community has experienced all types of loss including jobs and family members.
 I think it's important that they're here giving back to the community," said parent, Zaveola Banguel.